sweves/Gray-Area-Immersive-Summer-2015/README.md

 # Gray-Area-Immersive-Summer-2015

-##Week 1 - Processing
+###Week 1 - Processing

-###Facepaint
+####Facepaint

 A game that uses openCV to track your face and draw a line on the screen.
-Comes with 3 different connect the dots to play with
+Comes with 3 different connect the dots to play with.